 Macro nutrients are those nutrients that our bodies need in large amounts, usually measured in in many multiples of 10 grams, and refer to carbohydrates, proteins and fats.

-Carbohydrates usually make up the bulk of our diets, from grains, starchy vegetables, fruits, beans etc. and provide us 4 calories of energy per gram; recommended intake is 45 to 65% of our daily calories.
+Carbohydrates usually make up the bulk of our diets, from grains, starchy vegetables, fruits, beans etc. and provide us 4 calories of energy per gram; recommended intake as per traditional norms, is 45 to 65% of our daily calories.
 Proteins we get from meats, poultry, eggs, dairy, lentils and some vegetables, and provide us 4 calories of energy per gram; recommended intake is 10 to 35% of our daily calories.
 Fats too we tend to consume a little too much of, in today’s scenario.
 This we get from nuts, meats, dairy and some fruits, and which deliver 9 calories of energy per gram, the recommended intake being 20 to 35 percent.1

 What do we need macro nutrients for?2